PROSTATE CANCER...as I see

 interest since at least one-third of men over fifty years of age will get (deal with)

-prostate cancer in their lifetimes (probably half age 60 or older already have prostate
+prostate cancer in their lifetimes (probably half of those age 60 or older already have prostate

 cancer they don't know about).
 Attempts to screen for this cancer have resulted in 2011 in a